Looking to spend a weekend in Penticton? We’ve got the perfect 3 day Penticton itinerary for you!

 After a fun afternoon on the Naramata Bench, it’s time to return to lake level and relax at your accommodation before dinner.

-In the summer months, I’d highly recommend having a reservation for dinner on Saturday night.
+In the summer months, I’d highly recommend having a dinner reservation on Saturdays.

 Day 3 – Morning